-In 1780, the secretary of the French legation in Philadelphia, Francois Marbois, submitted to various members of the Continental Congress a list of questions concerning the thirteen American states.
-Joseph Jones, a member of the Virginia delegation, believed Jefferson the most capable person to answer these queries for the state of Virginia and put Marbois's questionnaire in his hands.
-The answers composed by Jefferson to twenty-three queries make up his Notes on the State of Virginia, which has been called the "most important scientific and political book written by an American before 1785."
-Among the queries submitted by Marbois was one asking for a description of the Indians in the state (Query XI).
-Jefferson long had an interest in the Indian population of his native Virginia and his response to Query XI constitutes an impressive description of Indian tribes, their number, history and geographical location, as well as their languages.
-As part of this response, Jefferson describes in detail his exploration of an Indian burial mound in the "neighbourhood" of Monticello.
-He states it was "situated on the low grounds of the Rivanna, about two miles above its principal fork, and opposite to some hills, on which had been an Indian town."
+In 1780, the secretary of the French legation in Philadelphia, François Marbois, submitted to various members of the Continental Congress a list of questions concerning the thirteen American states.1 Joseph Jones, a member of the Virginia delegation, believed Thomas Jefferson the most capable person to answer these queries for the state of Virginia and put Marbois's questionnaire in his hands.
+The answers composed by Jefferson to twenty-three queries make up his Notes on the State of Virginia, which has been called the "most important scientific and political book written by an American before 1785."2 Among the queries submitted by Marbois was one asking for a description of the Indians in the state (Query XI).
+Jefferson long had an interest in the Indian population of his native Virginia and his response to Query XI constitutes an impressive description of Indian tribes, their number, history, and geographical location, as well as their languages.
+As part of this response, Jefferson described in detail his exploration of an Indian burial mound in the "neighbourhood" of Monticello.
+He stated that it was "situated on the low grounds of the Rivanna, about two miles above its principal fork, and opposite to some hills, on which had been an Indian town."3

-Jefferson adds that "about thirty years ago" he observed a party of Indians to visit the barrow. "[They] went through the woods directly to it, without any instructions or enquiry, and having staid about it some time, with expressions which were construed to be those of sorrow, they returned to the high road, which thay had left about a dozen miles to pay this visit, and pursued their journey."
-Jefferson submitted a draft of the Notes to Marbois in 1781, and it has been suggested that Jefferson's sighting of the Indians at the barrow "about thirty years ago" would have been, therefore, when he was about 8 years old.
-However, this estimate, given Jefferson was born in 1743, is valid only if the passage was included in the Marbois draft and not added to a later copy, and, of course, that Jefferson remembered accurately the number of years past.
-The original manuscript delivered to Marbois in 1781 has never been found and may no longer exist, and it is known that Jefferson continued work on the 1781 manuscript over the next few years.
+Jefferson added that "about thirty years ago" he observed a party of Indians visiting the barrow.
+They "went through the woods directly to it, without any instructions or enquiry, and having staid about it some time, with expressions which were construed to be those of sorrow, they returned to the high road, which they had left about a dozen miles to pay this visit, and pursued their journey."9 Jefferson submitted a draft of the Notes to Marbois in 1781, and it has been suggested that Jefferson's sighting of the Indians at the barrow "about thirty years ago" would have been, therefore, when he was about eight years old.10 However, this estimate, given Jefferson was born in 1743, is valid only if the passage was included in the Marbois draft and not added to a later copy, and, of course, that Jefferson remembered accurately the number of years past.
+The original manuscript delivered to Marbois in 1781 has never been found and may no longer exist, and it is known that Jefferson continued work on the 1781 manuscript over the next few years.11

-Evidence presented by Wilson, however, makes a strong case for the summer or early fall of 1783.
-As part of his investigation into the evolution of the Notes, Wilson points out that Jefferson's account of the dig was a primary addition to the draft he completed in the summer or early fall of 1783.
-Since Jefferson left Virginia for Philadelphia on the 16th of October of that year, Wilson argues that the dig was made between the completion of the draft and his departure to Philadelphia.
-Moreover, based on an analysis of Charles Thomson's comments made in the spring of 1784, Wilson suggests that Thomson had not seen a first-hand account of the dig as it appears in the later draft and that "Jefferson was prompted to describe his dig, many months after the dig itself by Thomson's spring 1784 commentary."
+Evidence presented by Douglas Wilson, however, makes a strong case for an excavation date in the summer or early fall of 1783.16 As part of his investigation into the evolution of the Notes, Wilson points out that Jefferson's account of the dig was a primary addition to the draft he completed in the summer or early fall of 1783.
+Since Jefferson left Virginia for Philadelphia on October 16 of that year, Wilson argues that the dig was made between the completion of the draft and his departure for Philadelphia.
+Moreover, based on an analysis of Charles Thomson's comments made in the spring of 1784, Wilson suggests that Thomson had not seen a first-hand account of the dig as it appears in the later draft and that "Jefferson was prompted to describe his dig, many months after the dig itself by Thomson's spring 1784 commentary."17

 Thomas Jefferson: Father of American Archaeology